The Best Low Carb Bread Recipe

 Many of these ingredients have NO substitutes so please don’t ask what they can be changed with.

 - Inulin is prebiotic insoluble fibre sourced from plants.
 It has sweet properties naturally occurring and can be used to feed and activate yeast as well as be used in baking and sweets.
-It has around 2.7g carbs per 5g and is around a third of the sweetness of sugar.
 Other sweeteners like xylitol and erythritol will not activate yeast.
 However, if you do use sugar or honey the carbohydrates will be eaten by the yeast thus reducing carbs.

 - Oat Fiber is the hull of the oat ground into a fine powder.
 It is all fibre and hence, the no carb value.
 It has a nice fine powdery consistency that works well in this bread.